ducksouplab/ducksoup/README.md

 ### Run tests

-To run tests (some being in subfolders):
+Launch the custom script:

 ```
-go test -v ./...
+./test
 ```

+It triggers tests in the project subfolders, setting appropriate environment variables for specific test behavior.